bronson/vim-mode-next/README.md

 an integration area for mostly-finished [vim-mode pull requests](https://github.com/atom/vim-mode/pulls).

+## On Hold

+I'm pretty psyched by vim-mode-plus so I don't see much point in testing vim-mode patches anymore.
+It's been a good run, thanks to everyone that used it and filed issues.

 ## Installing

 First, disable vim-mode and restart Atom.  vim-mode and vim-mode-next are, unsurprisingly, incompatible.